iindigo is a trading name of Mark J Draper © 2021 All Rights Reserved

 Like a store front the thumbnail helps set an expectation of what's inside, the right thumbnail and title will attract the right people to your channel.

 As a new YouTuber you can’t immediately upload your own, but it’s a good idea to create customer thumbnails for all videos as you can go back and add them when you’re ready.

 YouTube has a low barrier to entry but as you can see from the above there is more to it than you might first expect.
-If you're struggling with how to start a channel you should check out my YouTube Blueprint course which takes you through the practical steps to getting your channel correctly set up.
+If you're struggling with how to start a channel you should get in touch for coaching options helping you through the practical steps to getting your channel correctly set up.